-On November 19, 2015, Bombardier announced that it entered into a definitive agreement (the "Subscription Agreement") with the Caisse de dépôt et placement du Québec ("CDPQ") for a \$1.5 billion convertible share investment in Transportation's newly created holding company (the "CDPQ Investment"), Bombardier Transportation (Investment) UK Ltd. ("BT Holdco").
-Under the terms of the Subscription Agreement, CDPQ will acquire shares of BT Holdco convertible into a 30% common equity stake of BT Holdco, subject to annual adjustments related to performance.
-The transaction contemplates the issuance of warrants by Bombardier to CDPQ (the "CDPQ Warrants") exercisable for a total number of 105,851,872 Class B subordinate voting shares in the capital of Bombardier, subject to customary adjustment provisions.
-The CDPQ Warrants will be exercisable for a period of seven years at an exercise price per Class B subordinate voting share equal to \$1.66, the U.S. dollar equivalent of Cdn \$2.21 at the date of execution of the Subscription Agreement.
-On February 11, 2016, Bombardier announced the closing of the CDPQ Investment and, concurrently with the closing, the issuance of the CDPQ Warrants.
+On November 19, 2015, Bombardier announced that it entered into a subscription agreement (the "Transportation Subscription Agreement") with the Caisse de dépôt et placement du Québec ("CDPQ") for a \$1.5 billion convertible share investment in Transportation's newly created holding company (the "CDPQ Investment"), Bombardier Transportation (Investment) UK Limited ("BT Holdco") and, on February 11, 2016, Bombardier announced the closing of the CDPQ Investment.
+In accordance with the terms of the Transportation Subscription Agreement, CDPQ acquired shares of BT Holdco convertible into a 30% common equity stake of BT Holdco, subject to annual adjustments related to performance.
+The transaction included the issuance of warrants by Bombardier to CDPQ (the "CDPQ Warrants") exercisable for a total number of 105,851,872 Class B subordinate voting shares in the capital of Bombardier, subject to customary adjustment provisions.
+The CDPQ Warrants will be exercisable until February 11, 2023, at an exercise price per Class B subordinate voting share equal to \$1.66, the U.S. dollar equivalent of Cdn \$2.21 at the date of execution of the Transportation Subscription Agreement.

-On December 18, 2015, Commercial Aircraft announced that its all-new CS100 aircraft received its Transport Canada type certification following a comprehensive and rigorous testing program, which included more than 3,000 flight test hours, the validation of thousands of test results and the authentication of extensive design and performance data.
+On December 18, 2015, Commercial Aircraft announced that the CS100 aircraft received its Transport Canada type certification following a comprehensive and rigorous testing program, which included more than 3,000 flight test hours, the validation of thousands of test results and the authentication of extensive design and performance data.
+On June 15, 2016, Commercial Aircraft announced that its CS100 aircraft was awarded type validation by the EASA and the U.S. FAA following a comprehensive testing program.

-On December 18, 2015, Transportation announced that Bombardier Transportation - Alstom consortium, signed a framework contract to supply up to 1,362 M7 double deck cars to the Belgian National Railways (SNCB-NMBS).
-The total order was valued at €3.3 billion (then approximately \$3.6 billion).
-Bombardier's share was worth around €2.1 billion (then approximately \$2.3 billion).
-The first firm order signed on such date includes the design and manufacturing of 445 cars and was valued at approximately €1.3 billion (then approximately \$1.4 billion).
-Bombardier's share was valued at €787 million (then approximately \$853 million).
-Deliveries for this first order will take place between September 2018 and 2021.
+On December 18, 2015, Transportation announced that the Bombardier Transportation - Alstom consortium, signed a framework contract to supply up to 1,362 M7 double deck cars to the Belgian National Railways (SNCB-NMBS).
+The total order was valued at €3.3 billion (then \$3.6 billion).
+Bombardier's share was worth around €2.1 billion (then \$2.3 billion).
+The first firm order signed on such date includes the design and manufacturing of 445 cars and was valued at €1.3 billion (then \$1.4 billion).
+Bombardier's share was valued at €787 million (then \$853 million).
+Deliveries for this first order are expected to take place between September 2018 and 2021.
 The frame contract also includes options for up to 917 additional cars.

-On December 22, 2015, Commercial Aircraft and CAE Inc. announced that Transport Canada, the FAA and the EASA have awarded Interim Level C qualification on the full-flight simulator, and qualified the flight training device for the allnew CS100 aircraft.
-Officials from each of the authorities granted their respective qualifications following final inspection of the simulator and training device located at Bombardier's training centre in Montréal.
+On December 22, 2015, Commercial Aircraft and CAE Inc. announced that Transport Canada, the U.S. FAA and the EASA have awarded Interim Level C qualification on the full-flight simulator, and qualified the flight training device for the CS100 aircraft.
+Officials from each of the authorities granted their respective qualifications following final inspection of the simulator and training device located at Bombardier's training centre in Montréal, Canada.
+On February 13, 2016, Commercial Aircraft announced that it commenced its demonstration tours of the CS100 aircraft.

 On January 13, 2016, Bombardier announced that Business Aircraft terminated certain third-party sales representative and distribution agreements as well as restructured certain customer commercial agreements in order to enhance its business model and improve long-term profitability.
 These agreements resulted in the cancellation of 24 firm orders, which had an aggregate value of \$1.75 billion at 2015 list prices, with an additional cancellation of 30 optional orders.
-Bombardier expects to sell these positions at improved margins.
-As a result of the foregoing, Bombardier incurred pretax special charges of \$327 million in the fourth quarter of 2015, of which approximately \$145 million is non-cash.
-Of the cash impact, approximately \$50 million was disbursed in the fourth quarter 2015 and the balance is expected to be paid in 2016.
+Bombardier expected to sell these positions at improved margins.
+As a result of the foregoing, Bombardier incurred pre-tax special charges of \$327 million in the fourth quarter of 2015, of which approximately \$145 million was noncash.
+Of the cash impact, approximately \$50 million was disbursed in the fourth guarter of 2015 and the balance was paid in 2016.